mikedottech/melbits-pod-firmware/README.md

   enforces a **flash and RAM budget per PR** (the device has 92 KB of app flash; any PR that pushes it past a budget fails the check), and publishes signed artefacts on tag.
+- While the device was thorougly tested before release by a team of people, and I produced a test-case matrix document for them to follow.
+  It is also true that very tight time constraints made time-to-market matter more than formal testing.
+  That's why I made sure the FOTA path would be smooth in case I needed to iron out any wrinkles in production.

 ### Security